managedbyq/mbq.metrics/README.rst

 * Response content length
 * Request path

-Adding the middleware to your Django project and configuring the Datadog dashboard is quick and easy:
+Adding the middleware to your Django project and configuring the Datadog dashboard is quick and easy: just include ``mbq.metrics.contrib.django.middleware.timing.TimingMiddleware`` in the ``MIDDLEWARE`` constant in your ``settings.py`` file.

-1. Install ``mbq.metrics >= 0.2.1`` in your service (If you are already using the mbq.metrics middleware, upgrading to 0.2.1 will change the metric names being sent to datadog)
-2. Include ``mbq.metrics.contrib.django.middleware.timing.TimingMiddleware`` in the ``MIDDLEWARE`` constant in your ``settings.py`` file.
-3. Go to the `Invoicing HTTP Datadog dashboard <https://app.datadoghq.com/dash/893352>`_.
-Click the gear in the top right and then “Clone Dashboard”.
-4. Name the new dashboard ``Yourservicename: HTTP``
-5. For each graph in your new dashboard, click edit, and change the metric from ``invoicing.response`` to ``Yourservicename.response``

 Tada!